Geonovum/ogc-api-features-guideline/Examples.md

 ### General findings

-1. There has been discussions whether the predefined download links should be at collections or collections/collection level?
+1. There has been discussion whether the predefined download links should be at collections or collections/collection level.
 See also: https://github.com/INSPIRE-MIF/gp-ogc-api-features/issues/91.
 During the project of adjusting the tools we had the opinion that both should be possible.
 Afterwards, we found out that it should be at collections level since it is one of the [main principles](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md#main-principles) in [PUB-2] to use one data set in one API.
 2. The protocol element in the metadata is based on a code list.
 A new protocol needs to be added to this list of [protocol values](https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).